smithy-security/docs/docs/reference/components/slack.md

 ## Options

-You can configure the Jira component with the following options:
+You can configure this component with the following options:

 | Option Name                     | Description                                                                                                                            | Default                                                                                                                      | Type   |
 |---------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|--------|